bluesky66-dev/kibana/x-pack/plugins/security_solution/server/endpoint/routes/resolver/docs/README.md

 ## APIs

 The `/tree` API only retrieves a single lifecycle event per node in the tree.
-This allows us to avoid hitting the HyperSec 10k document limit a little easier.
+This allows us to avoid hitting the Elasticsearch 10k document limit a little easier.
 If we didn't do this, it's possible that a single node in the tree could have 10k lifecycle events which means the API would only return a tree of a single node.

 The `/events` API provides the ability retrieve all the lifecycle events for a node or a set of nodes.